 Triple Chocolate Brownies

-- 8 Tbsp unsalted butter
+- 8 Tablespoon unsalted butter (113 g)

-- 3 Tbsp coconut oil
+- 3 Tablespoon coconut oil (42 g)

-- 4 oz unsweetened chocolate, roughly chopped
+- 4 oz unsweetened chocolate, roughly chopped (113 g)

-- 5 Tbsp unsweetened cocoa powder
+- 5 Tablespoons unsweetened cocoa powder (25 g)

-- 1 cup granulated sugar
+- 1 cup granulated sugar (200 g)

-- 3/4 cup dark brown sugar, packed
+- ¾ cup dark brown sugar, paked (160 g)

 - 3 large eggs, whisked

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- 1 cup all-purpose flour
+- 1 cup all-purpose flour (130 g)

-- 1/2 tsp fine sea salt
+- ½ teaspoon fine sea salt

-- 1/2 tsp baking powder
+- ½ teaspoon baking powder

-- 1/2 cup white chocolate chips
+- ½ cup white chocolate chips (85 g)

-- 1/2 cup extra dark chocolate chips
+- ½ cup extra dark chocolate chips* (85 g)

-- 1/2 cup semi-sweet chocolate chips
+- ½ cup semi-sweet chocolate chips (85 g)

 - Place bowl over pot of water (making sure bowl does not touch water) and allow ingredients to gently melt.
 Stir as needed to ensure even melting.
 Add sugar and brown sugar.
 Mix until sugars have been thoroughly incorporated.
 Remove bowl from pot.
 Allow mixture to cool slightly before stirring in whisked eggs and vanilla.

 - In another bowl, whisk together flour, salt, and baking powder.
 Add to melted chocolate mixture and mix until there are no longer any dry streaks of flour.
 Add extra-dark chocolate chips, semi-sweet chocolate chips, and white chocolate chips.
 Fold to combine.
 Be careful not to over mix.

 - Pour batter into prepared baking pan.
 Smooth into an even layer.
-Bake for 40-45 minutes until the surface of the brownies are set and a toothpick inserted in center of brownies comes out clean.
+Bake for 28-30 minutes until the surface of the brownies are set and a toothpick inserted in center of brownies comes out clean.
 Allow brownies to cool in pan for 15-20 minutes.